Your Resource Center for Osteoporosis Education

 the-role-of-the-rank

-Advancing the understanding of postmenopausal osteoporosis: The role of the RANK ligand pathway in osteoclast-mediated bone loss
+Advancing the understanding of postmenopausal osteoporosis: The role of the receptor activator of nuclear factor kappa-B (RANK) ligand pathway in osteoclast-mediated bone loss

-The RANK ligand pathway plays a key role in postmenopausal bone loss and osteoporosis.
-Watch the video to learn how declining estrogen levels following menopause affect RANK ligand expression and osteoclast-mediated bone resorption.
+The RANK ligand pathway plays a key role in postmenopausal bone loss and osteoporosis.9,10 Watch the video to learn how declining estrogen levels following menopause affect RANK ligand expression and osteoclast-mediated bone resorption.

 #usa-785-81347